Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Tail of recurrence times

-Since the second set has exponentially small measure, by \eqref{bdy2}, it remains to see that the measure of $Z({\theta n}/2,n)$ decays exponentially fast.
-This follows from Proposition~\ref{Z} below.
-Observe that if there exists $c'>0$ such that
+Since the middle set in the union above has exponentially small measure by \eqref{bdy2}, it remains to see that the measure of $X([{\theta n}/2],n)$ decays exponentially fast in $n$.
+This follows from the next result, whose proof will be given in the remaining of this section.